HEWERS89/HalloweenGame/README.md

 ## User Stories / Goals

 ### First Time Visitor and Returning Visitor Goals:
-* As a first time visitor i want to see a discriptive title and list of rules to determine what kind of game i will be playing.
+* As a first time visitor i want to see a descriptive title and list of rules to determine what kind of game i will be playing.

 * I want simple easy to use descriptive buttons to navigate through the game.